withastro/astro/packages/integrations/node/README.md

 ### SyntaxError: Named export 'compile' not found

 You may see this when running the entry script if it was built with npm or Yarn.
-This is a [known issue](https://github.com/withastro/astro/issues/4974) that will be fixed in a future release.
+This is a known issue that may be fixed in a future release.
 As a workaround, add `"path-to-regexp"` to the `noExternal` array:

 ```js ins={9-13}
 // astro.config.mjs